dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 [!code-csharp[](index/samples/3.x/TodoApiSample/Program.cs?name=snippet_TemplateCode)]

 The preceding code shows the `Program` class created with the ASP.NET Core web app templates.
-The next several sections provide samples using Generic Host.
+The next several sections provide samples based on the the ASP.NET Core web app templates, which uses Generic Host.
 [Non-host console apps](#nhca) are discussed later in this document.

 The following code:

-* Calls xref:Microsoft.Extensions.Logging.LoggingBuilderExtensions.ClearProviders%2A> to remove all the <xref:Microsoft.Extensions.Logging.ILoggerProvider> instances from the builder.
+* Calls <xref:Microsoft.Extensions.Logging.LoggingBuilderExtensions.ClearProviders%2A> to remove all the <xref:Microsoft.Extensions.Logging.ILoggerProvider> instances from the builder.
 * Adds the [Console](#console-provider) logging provider.

 [!code-csharp[](index/samples/3.x/TodoApiSample/Program.cs?name=snippet_AddProvider)]